sensu/sensu-docs-legacy/source/docs/0.17/getting-started-with-checks.md

 ### Install dependencies

-The following instructions install the `check-procs` Sensu check plugin (written in Ruby) to `/etc/sensu/plugins/check-procs.rb`.
-This Sensu plugin can reliably detect if a service, like Cron, is running or not.
+The `check-procs` Sensu plugin can reliably detect if a service such as Cron is running or not.
+The following instructions will install the `check-procs` Sensu check plugin (written in Ruby) to `/etc/sensu/plugins/check-procs.rb`.

 ~~~ shell
 sudo wget -O /etc/sensu/plugins/check-procs.rb http://sensuapp.org/docs/0.17/files/check-procs.rb